-Whether you’re having an alcohol-free month, are trying to reduce your general intake throughout the course of the year or choose to go completely teetotal, there are a lot of benefits to be had from reducing your alcohol consumption.
+Whether you’re having an alcohol-free month, are trying to reduce your general intake throughout the course of the year or have chosen to go completely teetotal, there are a lot of benefits to be had from reducing your alcohol consumption.

 Your health can improve quickly

 'Go Sober for October' and 'Dry January' are a popular phenomenon in the UK, and over the years, millions of people have taken part.
-However, there are concerns about whether or not doing so for just one month can have any long-term effects.
+However, there are concerns about whether doing this for just one month can have any long-term effects.

 New Scientist teamed up with Professor Rajiv Julan at the Institute for Liver and Digestive Health to conduct a study looking into this.

-A team of ‘normal’ drinkers were split into two groups; one carried on drinking as normal and the other gave up alcohol completely.
-After five weeks no significant changes were found in any of the parameters measured for the people who didn’t give up alcohol.
+A team of ‘normal’ drinkers were split into two groups; one group carried on drinking as normal and the other group gave up alcohol completely.
+After five weeks, no significant changes were found in any of the parameters measured for the people who didn’t give up alcohol.

 But amongst the group who did give up alcohol for the five weeks, they experienced:

 - A 15% reduction in liver fat